luxin-tian/mosco_ab_test/docs/homepage.md

 ## Mosco Development Team

 - [Li, Yezi](mailto:yezili@link.cuhk.edu.cn), _The Chinese University Of Hong Kong, Shenzhen_.
-  - Part of this project has been submited as the final project of ECO
+  - An independent part of this project has been submited as the final project of `ECO6104 Advanced Programming for Economics`.
+- [Tian, Luxin](https://github.com/luxin-tian), _The University Of Chicago_.